zeta128/zeta128/README.md

 - 🌱 I’m currently learning React, Azure, integrations with IA

-- ☁️ I've been interest in game design and develop.
-So,I'm learning **Unity**
+- ☁️ I've been interest in game develop and design.So,I'm learning **Unity**

 - 📝 This is my personal personal portfolio (https://edwingiraldonietodev.netlify.app/)